shmanzar/noma/README.md

-#Noma
+# Noma
-##A silent auto-downloader for the measles datapacks
+## A silent auto-downloader for the measles datapacks

+Work-in-progress